rafa-rrayes/Mini-Engine/README.md

 # Miniengine

 Miniengine is a simple physics simulation library built on top of Pygame.
-It allows users to simulate the motion of objects, calculate collisions, and visualize the results.
+It allows users to simulate the motion of objects, calculate collisions, simulate gravity and visualize the results.

 ## Installation